Skip to content

 - Pattern summary table is accurate

-- Discovered patterns listed with bless commands
+- Discovered patterns listed with config update instructions

 </reflection>